Norma Möllers

 People Directory Affiliation Category

-My work explores processes at the intersections of science, technology, and politics.
-Drawing on science & technology studies and political sociology, my research ethnographically investigates how scientists and engineers are mobilized for political purposes, the social and cultural assumptions which inform their activities, and how the products of science and engineering stabilize social order.
-I analyze these processes in the areas of security and surveillance technology development; specifically, video surveillance technology and cybersecurity infrastructure.
-My work seeks to understand the roles of science and technology in state-making and maintaining and vice versa in contemporary societies.
+My work seeks to understand the roles of science and technology in the making of state power and empire and vice versa in contemporary societies.
+Drawing on science & technology studies and critical theory approaches, my research investigates how scientists and engineers are mobilized for political purposes, the social and cultural assumptions which inform their activities, and how the products of science and engineering stabilize social order.
+I mainly study technologies of state power and state violence: security and surveillance technologies, and more recently technologies of algorithmic warfare.

 I have joined Queen’s Sociology department in Fall 2015.
 I've been fortunate to work with some amazing people throughout the past years.
-Since coming here, I have been a Visiting Fellow at the in Berlin, and I have joined the as Associated Faculty.
+Since coming here, I have been a Visiting Fellow at the in Lisbon, the in Berlin, and I was affiliated with the Surveillance Studies Centre while it existed.
 Prior to coming to Queen’s, I have worked as a researcher at Humboldt-University’s department in Berlin, have been a visiting researcher at , and have worked as a researcher at , Germany, which is also where I obtained my PhD.
-I have studied at Passau University, Germany, and at Sapienza University, Rome.
+I studied at Passau University, Germany, and at Sapienza University, Rome.

 Infrastructuring the State: Morality, Materiality, Sovereignty